 The Tech Park is located in southwest Las Vegas at the intersection of Durango Drive and Sunset Road, less than ¼ mile from the 215 Beltway.
 Located in the fastestgrowing area of the city, tenants can take advantage of the area’s multiple residential, retail and commercial conveniences.

 Who is constructing the Tech Park?

-The UNLV Research Foundation owns the land and has selected Gardner Company as the master developer.
-Gardner has entered into a long-term ground lease contract with the Foundation.
-Slater Hanifan was selected as the civil engineer and Ed Vance & Associates was selected as the architect.
+Burke Construction Group was named the general contractor for the project, Slater Hanifan was selected as the civil engineer and Ed Vance & Associates was selected as the architect.